MathieuKnecht/macos-distributed-notification/README.md

 2. You can verify that the Helper application is running with Activity Monitor by selecting View/All Processes
 3. Verify that your log file has been reset by typing ```cat /var/log/DNHelper.log ```.
 It should be empty.
 4. Open a Terminal and launch the Notifier with : ```/Library/Application\ Support/DistributedNotification/DistNotifNotifier ```
 5. Display the log file with ```cat /var/log/DNHelper.log ```.
+It should only display ```
-It should be empty and prove that there are different behaviours from distributed notifications.
+Helper: started ...``` and prove that there are different behaviours from distributed notifications.
 I would like to understand why...